mfaani/mfaani/content/posts/how-to-read-git-documentation/index.md

 - Notes
 - See Also

 Within the Options sections, the _placeholders_ are better described.
-The following placeholders are extracted from [git checkout](https://git-scm.com/docs/git-checkout) page:
+Example: the following placeholders are extracted from [git checkout](https://git-scm.com/docs/git-checkout) page:

 ![git checkout placeholders](images/git-checkout-placeholders.png "git checkout placeholders.
 These are within the Options sections.")